Even if we sleep on stones we may dream dreams that will come true!

 Our fourth block is Jacob's Ladder.
 As I explained with the first block I am using templates so you can cut the pieces out the old fashioned way.
 Since we are only doing one block of each pattern I found it works fine to cut out the paper templates and draw around them.
 If you are making more blocks you will want to make plastic templates.
 The blocks can be either machine or hand stitched.

 The pattern for the Jacob's Ladder block templates is on the Jacob's Ladder Bible Templates PDF.
-It is VERY IMPORTANT that you set your "PAGE SCALING" to "NONE" before you print out the template page.
-Otherwise the sizes won't be right.

 These templates include the ¼ inch seam allowance if you cut along the outside dotted edge.